 This will, however, come at a fee – which is often less than 1% per year.
 In terms of making money, this can come in two forms.
 If the mutual fund holds dividend stocks, then you will be entitled to your share of payments.
 The mutual fund will also look to increase the value of your investment through capital gains.
 Put simply, this means that it will look to buy shares that it can then sell at a higher price in the future.

 How do Mutual Funds Work in the UK?

-Investing in a mutual fund couldn’t be easier.
 You simply need to find a UK broker that gives you access to the mutual fund, decide how much you wish to invest, and that’s it – the rest is taken care of.
 In fact, you don’t need to do anything until you decide to cash your investment out.

-As straight forward as the investment process is, we would still suggest that you brush up on your knowledge of how mutual funds work.
+As straightforward as the investment process is, we would still suggest that you brush up on your knowledge of how mutual funds work.
 After all, you are going to be investing your hard-earned money.